College-of-DuPage-Lunabotics/lunabot_ros/lunabot_bringup/README.md

 ## Launch Files
 - **real_launch.py**: Launches the required nodes for bringing up the physical robot hardware and sensors, along with manual control and/or autonomy nodes.
 - **sim_launch.py**: Launches the required nodes for simulating robot autonomy in Gazebo.
-- **viz_launch.py**: Launches RViz2/Foxglove bridge and Gazebo to visualize the robot and its sensor data.
+- **viz_launch.py**: Launches RViz2 and Gazebo to visualize the robot and its sensor data.

 ## Parameters